-We currently have 168 on-street car club locations, managed by two operators.
+We currently have 210 on-street car club locations, managed by three operators.
+The newest operator joined in autumn this year and this increased the total number of bays by around 25 per cent.

-We do not allow car club operators to use diesel vehicles with emissions of carbon dioxide higher than 120g/km and we will review the permit fee structure for 2017/18 with a view to further incentivise operators to switch to more environmentally friendly vehicles.
+We do not allow car club operators to use diesel vehicles (with the exception of a few small vans) and petrol vehicles must not have carbon dioxide emissions higher than 130g/km.
+We will review the permit fee structure for 2018/19 with a view to further incentivise operators to switch to more environmentally friendly vehicles, including the introduction of an electric vehicle permit.